Katsuya100/AspectForUnity/README.md

 - **ILPostProcessor**: Modifies IL code at compile time using Unity.CompilationPipeline
 - **Mono.Cecil**: Used for reading and writing IL code
 - **Attribute-based Configuration**: Uses attributes to define aspects and advice
+- **Target Assemblies**: Processes assemblies that reference `Katuusagi.AspectForUnity`
+- **Method Transformation**: Moves the original body to a generated method and rebuilds the original method as the advice wrapper

+### Advice Constraints

+- Declare advice in an `[Aspect]` class as `public void` (`public static void` for static advice).
+Advice cannot use `out` parameters.
+- Static aspects work directly.
+An instance aspect cannot be abstract or generic and needs exactly one matching `public` constructor marked `[Advice(JoinPoint.Before)]` per target method.
+Its instance advice shares the object created by that constructor.
+- Invalid advice declarations or incompatible bindings to target methods are reported in Unity's compilation log.